radrow/ddtrace/SCENARIOS.md

 #### `random`

 Approximately 50% chances to deadlock or not.
+(This scenario is also described in the "Example" section above.)

-This starts two independent sessions: `left` and `rite` with 3 services. `left` begins with a call to the service `0`, which will wait for 50 milliseconds and then call `1`, which then should reply immediately. `rite` starts in parallel with a call to `2` which waits for some time randomly between 0 and 100 milliseconds before calling `1`, which should then call `0`.
+This scenario starts two independent sessions: `left` and `right` with 3 services.

+- `left` begins with a call to the service `0`, which will wait for 50 milliseconds and then call `1`, which then responds immediately.

+- `right` starts in parallel with a call to `2` which waits for some time randomly between 0 and 100 milliseconds, then calls `1`, which then calls `0`.

-A deadlock may occur depending on how long `2` will wait.
-If it waits long enough for `left` to terminate, `1` will not be blocked and everything will resolve by `0` replying to `1`, `1` to `2`, and `2` finishing the session.
-If `2` does not wait long enough, it may block `1` expecting a reply from `0` while session `left` blocks `0` until `1` is unblocked, implying a deadlock.
+A deadlock may occur depending on how long `2` waits:

+- If `2` waits long enough for `left` to terminate, then `1` will not be blocked and the scenario terminates `0` responding to `1`, `1` to `2`, and `2` finishing the session.

+- If `2` does not wait long enough, then `2` may block `1` expecting a response from `0` while session `left` blocks `0` until `1` is unblocked, implying a deadlock.

 ```erlang
 {sessions,